mzuniga58/RESTTemplate/Tutorial.md

 PublishDate<01/01/1950&Synopsis=null
 ```

-This Rql statement will select all the books whose Synopsis is null, and whose publish date was before January 1, 1950.
+This RQL statement will select all the books whose publish date was before January 1, 1950 (PublishDate<01/01/1950), and (&) whose Synopsis is null (Synopsis=null).
 In the incoming model, we would have set the Synopsis value to "classic literature".

 But what about the title?
 We only care to update the synopsis, so the title in our model is likely to be null.
 But whatever value it is, we don't want to set the title of every book published before 1950 with a null synopsis to that value.
-We want to leave the value alone.
+We want to leave the title value alone.
 Likewise, we don't want to change the publish date or the category either.
-To accomplish our task, we add a select statement to the Rql.
+To accomplish our task, we add a select statement to the RQL.

 ```
 PublishDate<01/01/1950&Synopsis=null&select(Synopsis)